“There is no way God is not going to judge me for this”

 The death being referred to in this passage, is that of spiritual death, in other words, separation from God and eternity in Hell (click here for a more in depth explanation of spiritual death)

-- There is sin which leads to death (separation from God)
+- There is sin which leads to death

-- There is sin which does not lead to death (separation from God)
+- There is sin which does not lead to death

-How do we differentiate these two points?
+How do we differentiate these two types of sins?

 In Acts 11, Apostle Peter speaks to his Jewish followers (who were believers of Christ) of how Christ used him to convert a gentile (a person who is not Jewish) into the Christian faith.
 The Jewish followers responded by saying this: